 On June 7, 2018, the SJC adopted an order that amends the Rules of the Supreme Judicial Court, and in particular, Massachusetts Rules of Professional Conduct, adding Rule 1.15A regarding client files.
-This new rule is effective September 1, 2018.
-You can view the new rule, here.

 Our practice advisors receive tons of questions regarding retention and disposition of client files.
 The new rule provides answers to many of those questions and sets forth guidance for law firms.

 What exactly does the client’s file consist of?

 Rule 1.15(a) details all materials that are considered part of the client’s file, including those in both physical and electronic format, copies of your work product, and more.
 Lawyer’s “work product” is defined for purposes of the rule to include “documents and tangible things prepared in the course of the representation of the client by the lawyer or at the lawyer’s direction by the lawyer’s employee, agent, or consultant”, but as per comment 3, do not “ordinarily” include a lawyer’s personal notes.
 The client’s file does not include firm administrative data such as billing records, conflict checks, and administrative communications with the client.
 Rule 1.15A, Cmt 5.

 How long must I preserve the client’s file?